MohammedAlmostfa/Laravel-X-academy-intership/Optical Task/Task_5(Courses and Student Mangmment System)/README.md

 2. Run xampp on your computer.

-3. There is a file (user role and permission) that contains all the APIs for the previous operations to try on the Postman application
+3. There is a file (course and student mangmment system) that contains all the APIs for the previous operations to try on the Postman application

 #### Important Notes